ibm-cloud-docs/openwhisk/openwhisk_reference.md

 - KituraNet version 1.7.6, https://github.com/IBM-Swift/Kitura-net
 - SwiftyJSON version 15.0.1, https://github.com/IBM-Swift/SwiftyJSON
 - Watson Developer Cloud SDK version 0.16.0, https://github.com/watson-developer-cloud/swift-sdk

+## PHP actions
+{: #openwhisk_ref_php}

+PHP actions are executed using PHP 7.1.
+To use this runtime, specify the `wsk` CLI parameter `--kind php:7.1` when creating or updating an action.
+This is the default when creating an action with file that has a `.php` extension.

+The following PHP extensions are available in addition to the standard ones:

+- bcmath
+- curl
+- gd
+- intl
+- mbstring
+- mysqli
+- pdo_mysql
+- pdo_pgsql
+- pdo_sqlite
+- soap
+- zip

+### Composer packages
+The following Composer packages are also available:

+- guzzlehttp/guzzle       v6.3.0
+- ramsey/uuid             v3.6.1

 ## Docker actions
 {: #openwhisk_ref_docker}